Zuppa Toscana with Sausage, Potatoes, and Bacon

 - Add the wine, turn the heat to high, and use a wooden spoon to scrape any bits and pieces from the bottom of the pan.
 Boil for 3-4 minutes to reduce.
 Add the chicken broth and bring back to a boil.

-- Add the potatoes and cook until tender, about 10-15 minutes.
+- Put the bacon and sausage back into the pan.
+Add the potatoes and cook until tender, about 10-15 minutes.
 Add the kale and cook for about 1 minute, until wilted.

 - Stir in 1/2 cup cream.
 Taste and adjust seasoning.
 Add up to 1/2 cup more cream, if desired.
-Stir in the cooked sausage and bacon, sprinkle with fresh parsley and serve with shredded parmesan if desired.
+Sprinkle with fresh parsley and serve with shredded parmesan if desired.

 This recipe makes quite a bit of soup.
 Leftovers reheat beautifully and might even be better the second and third day.
 Stir in the refrigerator for up to 5 days.